NebulaSoftwareStudio/dieloli-official-website/README.md

 * the first is an `API` built with PHP to handle communication between the website frontend and the database,
 * and the second is a `scheduled task` component implemented in Python, which uses gh-cli to update versions and build mirrors.

-For detailed information, please refer to the `backend-v2` directory.
+For detailed information, please refer to the `backend-v2` folder.

 ## Develop Plan